-You had originally read-across sediment toxicity for Lumbriculus from D6 as well (NOEC >420 mg/kg d.w.).
-However, in a recent registration update you include a Lumbriculus test performed using L5 (carried out for non-REACH purposes).
-This was conducted using natural sediment from the same source as the Hyallela study read-across from L4, albeit with a marginally different particle size distribution.
-No effects were observed in the study up to a maximum (mean-measured) concentration of 19 mg/kg dw.
-Normalised to 5% organic carbon, this is 38 mg/kg dw.
+You had originally read-across sediment toxicity for Lumbriculus from L3 as well.
+However in a recent registration update you include a Lumbriculus test performed using L4 (carried out for non-REACH purposes).
+This was conducted using natural sediment from the same source as the Hyallela study, albeit with a marginally different particle size distribution.
+No effects were observed in the study up to a maximum (mean-measured) concentration of 17 mg/kg dw.
+Normalised to 5% organic carbon, this is 34 mg/kg dw.